NonoHM/nonohm.github.io/_posts/2024-01-31-THM-Security-Principles.md

 ## Task 1 - Introduction

 Security has become a buzzword and everyone wants to claim their product is.
-In order to make our ones as secure as possible, we should know the adversaries attacks, tactiques and techniques to implement appropriate security controls.
+In order to make our own products as secure as possible, we should know the adversaries attacks, tactics and techniques to implement appropriate security controls.

 The objective of this room is to: